José Legrá: WBC World title

 Legrá first opportunity to fight for a recognised world title belt came in July 1968 when he challenged Howard Winstone again, this time for his WBC Featherweight title.
 Legrá floored Winstone twice in the first round of the fight.
 The bout was subsequently halted because Winstone had a badly swollen left eye.

 Legra lost his WBC featherweight title on 21 January 1969 after being defeated by French-Australian Johnny Famechon on points at the Albert Hall in London.

 After Famechon

 Legrá won two matches before losing by UD to Vicente Saldivar.
 Seven matches later Legrá would regain the EBU Featherweight title after beating Tommaso Galli on points.
 Legra would defend it five times before vacating it in 1972.

 Regaining the WBC title and retirement

 On 16 December 1972.
 Legrá fought Clemente Sanchez for the vacant Featherweight title, Sanchez was stripped of the title before the fight but the title was still on the line for Legrá.
 Legrá would TKO Sanchez in the tenth round to win.

 Legrá lost the title in his very next fight to Brazilian Éder Jofre by Majority Decision.
 He would fight 3 matches after that, beating Jimmy Bell by points, losing to Alexis Arguello by KO and beating Daniel Valdez by points.

-On April 25, 2020, it was announced that Legra, aged 77, was battling the coronavirus.
+In April 2020, Legra, aged 77, contracted COVID-19.